Louise Hart: Author, Poet and Photojournalist

 "What Does a Tick Sound Like?" the first in a series of books for children with special needs.

-New Poems: Conflict and Resolution explores the origins of conflict and nonviolent approaches to problem solving.
-Letters from the Prison and Yard, Tomorrow Today and Essays and Stories of U.S. are also in process.
+New Poems: Conflict and Resolution explores the origins of conflict and nonviolent approaches to problem solving as does Star of Peace..

-As always, thank you for stopping by to learn about Louise Hart's published works.
+As always, thank you for stopping by to learn about my published works.
 Some of the background and perspective that gave rise to each work is provided on this site for those interested in knowing what the author intended.
-Her published works now range from illustrated, multimedia, imagistic, metaphysical and narrative poetry to humor, essays, non-fiction, cookbooks to short stories.
+My published works now range from illustrated, multimedia, imagistic, metaphysical and narrative poetry to humor, essays, non-fiction, cookbooks to short stories.
 Excerpts and photographic illustrations from her works can be found on this site.

-Enjoy and contact the author either through this site or by email at
+Enjoy.
+You can contact me either through this site or by email at